sigle/docs/docs/Getting started/Navigate the platform.md

 #### 1. Your ID

-You can see with which ID you're logged in.
+You can see which ID you're logged in with.
 Click on it to logout.

 #### 2. Side menu

 ##### Drafts

-This tab contain all your drafts.
+This tab contains all your drafts.
 Only YOU can see/read it.

 ##### Published

-This tab contain all your published content. all these texts are accessible from your blog and visible for anyone if you have shared your blog.
-You still can "unpublish" a story by editing it and clicking on the "upublish" button.
+This tab contains all your published content.
+It is accessible on your blog and anyone you have shared it with.
+You can still unpublish a story by editing it and clicking on the "unpublish" button.

 ##### Settings

-Change your profile picture, your descritpion, chose a theme color for your blog and more.
+Change your profile picture, your description, choose a color theme for your blog and more.

 #### 3. Footer side menu

-Get an easy access to that documentation, our blog, our Discord help page, the Github and more.
+Get easy access to documentation, our blog, our Discord help page, the Github and more.

 #### 4. Main panel